alibabacloud-howto/apsara-video-live-demo/README.md

 You can test the web application by browsing to its URL (e.g. https://livevideo.my-sample-domain.xyz).

 ## Debugging
-This demo involves a lot of elements that can break, this section explains how to quickly spot problems.
+This demo involves a lot of elements that can break, this section explains how to quickly find problems.

-In order to debug the full process, we will open two web browser tabs: one for broadcasting video, the other one to play it:
+In order to debug the full process, we will open two web browser tabs: one for broadcasting video, one to play it:
-* Open a web browser tab to the application (e.g. https://livevideo.my-sample-domain.xyz) and click on the "Broadcast my video" button.
+* Open a web browser tab with the application (e.g. https://livevideo.my-sample-domain.xyz) and click on the "Broadcast my video" button.
 * Open the [web developer console](https://developer.mozilla.org/en-US/docs/Tools/Web_Console/Opening_the_Web_Console),
   this allows us to see frontend logs.
 * Set a stream name and click on the "Start" button.
 Many logs are displayed in the web developer console: usually connection errors can be easily found there.
-* Open another web browser tab and go to your application (e.g. https://livevideo.my-sample-domain.xyz).
+* Open another web browser tab and go to the application (e.g. https://livevideo.my-sample-domain.xyz).
 You should normally see your stream.

 If you cannot see your stream it means that the problem has great chances to be located on the broadcasting part,